 A strong security policy is an essential part of a successful IT strategic plan.
 Not only does it help protect your client’s sensitive data, but it is also the first line of defense against viruses, hackers, and other threats.
 How often are your passwords changed?
 Do you regularly remove inactive users from all platforms?
 Are you providing continuous security training for all team members?
 These are crucial things to think about as you evaluate your organization’s IT needs.

-Your first steps to a better IT strategy
+Your First Steps to a Better IT Strategy

-The questions above are meant to get you thinking in the right direction about where your business truly lies on the spectrum of IT strategy and where it needs improvement.
+The questions above are meant to get you thinking in the right direction about where your business truly lies on the spectrum of IT strategy and where it may need improvement.
 By implementing the best possible IT strategy customized for your organization, you will have better control of your expenses and workflow processes, ultimately making your team more efficient and accurate.